 (d) a specified class of employees employed in a public authority or public authorities.

-(3) In subsection (2) “specified” means specified in the General Order.
+(3) In subsection (2) specified means specified in the General Order.

 (4) A General Order in relation to a matter referred to in subsection (1)(a) shall not be made so as to apply to —